Data controller : Benenden Health, Holgate Park Drive, York, YO26 4GG

 The organisation takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.

-If your application for employment is unsuccessful, the organisation will hold your data on file for 6 months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, the organisation will hold your data on file for 12 months after the end of the relevant recruitment process.
+During this time, we may contact you to invite you to an interview if a job role comes up that we think you may be suited to.
 At the end of that period or once you withdraw your consent; your data is deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personal file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.